 The FPGA bitstream can also be fully reconfigured at run-time with a new bitstream from the host system via PCIe interface or from any one of the six on-board flash configuration slots available.

-This allows new FPGA bitstreams to be programmed down and re-loaded only using the PCIe interface or from the on-board flash.
+This allows new FPGA bitstreams to be loaded into the FPGA using the PCIe interface or directly from the on-board flash.
 Complete reconfiguration is followed by an FPGA reset operation to re-load the bitstream from flash, during which the device will disappear from the PCIe bus.